You are a part of a food and beverage company. And part of your job is to package products that your company manufactures.

 1. Provide detailed information

-You can easily address these questions by adding a QR Code that leads to detailed information about the product.
+All you need to do is add a QR Code that leads to detailed information about the product.

 2. Suggest recipes